How Long Should a Resume Be? The Complete Guide to Resume Length in 2025

 Digital portfolios are important too.
 Designers, writers, and developers can keep their resumes shorter by linking to online work samples.

-Let me share some insider secrets from hiring managers and recruiters I've talked to.
+Here are some insider secrets from hiring managers and recruiters listed below.
 Their perspective might surprise you – and it could give you the edge you need.

 "I don't care if it's one page or two.
 I care if I can find the information I need in 30 seconds or less."